phalcon-orphanage/docs/ja/reference/models.rst

         }
     }

-Events can be useful to assign values before performing an operation, for example:
+Events can be used to assign values before performing an operation, for example:

 .. code-block:: php